Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 CNN Training
 -----------

-Now that the majority of outliers have been removed from the candidate sample, we will now train the multi-band CNN to identify promising LAB candidates in this set.
+With the majority of outliers removed from the candidate sample, we now train the multi-band CNN to identify the most promising LAB candidates.

-We begin by extracting the training set images.
-The positive class will include the Prescott+12 priority candidates that were classified by our XGBoost model with a probability prediction of at least 0.9 (70 total).
-The other five confirmed LABs are reserved for testing.
-At the same time we will save the non-priority LAB from our training set so after CNN training we can select the ones that should be considered final candidates.
-For computational efficiency we will also extract 3800 random objects from our initial candidate sample, which will be used when generating the negative class.
+We begin by extracting the training-set images.
+The positive class consists of the 70 Prescott et al. (2012) priority candidates classified by our XGBoost model with a probability greater than or equal to 0.9.
+The remaining five confirmed LABs are reserved for testing.
+At the same time, we save the non-priority LABs from our training set so that, after CNN training, we can identify which of these should be considered final candidates.
+For computational efficiency, we also extract 3,800 random objects from our initial candidate sample to form the negative class.

 .. code-block:: python